Page Content

 Chief Conference: Weekly morning conferences covering high-yield education content taught by chief residents.

 Health Equity Longitudinal Curriculum: Our residency is committed to training physicians who are equipped to advance health equity and care for diverse populations.
 As part of this commitment, residents participate in one of four health equity pathways.
-Each pathway includes mentored experience and culminates in a project.
+Each pathway includes mentored experience and culminates in a project

 Resident-led Didactics and Conferences

-Baldwin Conferences: Weekly conferences open to department-wide attendance involving presentations by residents on educational topics of their choice (each resident presents once per year)
+Baldwin Conferences: Weekly conferences open to department-wide attendance involving presentations by residents on educational topics of their choice.
+Each resident presents once per year

 Procedural Based Learning

 Airway Lab: A unique, hands-on experience where residents practice pediatric airway management using high-fidelity mannequins and, optionally, live ferret models.
-This dedicated lab provides invaluable procedural training ensuring residents are well-prepared for real-life airway emergencies and neonatal airways.
+This dedicated lab provides invaluable procedural training, ensuring residents are well-prepared for real-life airway emergencies and neonatal airways

 Departmental Conferences

-Systems-based Errors Conferences: Quarterly noon conferences open to department-wide attendance involving presentations by teams of residents on systems-based errors and quality improvement opportunities they have identified in clinical practice (each resident presents once during residency).
+Systems-based Errors Conferences: Quarterly noon sessions open to department-wide attendance.
+Resident teams present systems-based errors and quality improvement opportunities identified in clinical practice.
+Each resident presents once during residency

-Grand Rounds: Weekly conferences open to department-wide attendance involving presentations by esteemed faculty from Mayo Clinic and beyond.
+Grand Rounds: Weekly conferences open to department-wide attendance involving presentations by esteemed faculty from Mayo Clinic and beyond